-We get a few calls each month from business owners who need to record 5, or 10, or 15 different locations.
-But here in lies the rub, each location only has 2 or 3 phones that need to be recorded.
+We get a few calls each month from business owners who need to record 5, or 10, or 15 different locations or remote employees.
+But here in lies the rub, each location only has 1, 2 or 3 phones that need to be recorded.

 This particular scenario is fairly common and shows that these business owners recognize the need for call recording.
 One, they see the value of listening to calls and monitoring their employees, and two, they know how important it is to ensure that each location matches the tone, quality, and message to company requirements.

 Update: With the COVID 19 pandemic impacting the globe, the importance and stress of working from home has exponentially increased the desire to figure out how to record these remote workers.

 Luckily, there are solutions to record these multiple locations.
 In fact, we currently have three to offer.

 - Solution 1: You purchase or build a separate call recorder for each location;

 - Solution 2: Set up a central/main recorder, and then utilize some method of sending a copy of the calls made on the remote location phones to the central recorder.